Back to guides

 The formula is straightforward:

-NDP = Total Buy Quantity − Total Sell Quantity
+Net Daily Position = Total Buy Quantity − Total Sell Quantity

 A Real Example from a Trading Day